 SBG (including wholly owned subsidiaries that procure funds) may raise new funds, refinance, sell some of its assets, or take other measures to secure resources to repay its debt.
 SBG strives to maintain a sufficient cash position in a stable manner based on financial discipline, by raising funds at times it deems appropriate based on careful monitoring of market conditions.
 However, if faced with prolonged unfavorable funding conditions, SBG may be forced to dispose of equity assets on unfavorable terms or to execute unplanned equity asset disposals in order to secure resources for repayment, which could adversely affect the equity value of SBG’s holdings, shareholder value, consolidated and non-consolidated results of operations, and investment performance.

 Various covenants may be attached to SBG’s debt, including loans from financial institutions and corporate bonds.
 If the possibility of a breach of any of these covenants arises and SBG is unable to take steps to avoid such breach, SBG may forfeit the benefit of the term with respect to such obligations and, accordingly, may be requested to make lump-sum repayments with respect to other obligations.
 As a result, SBG’s creditworthiness and financial position could be significantly adversely affected.

 (3) Management Team

-Unforeseen situations concerning key members of management—especially Chairman and CEO of SBG and Group Representative Masayoshi Son—could impede the Group's business activities.
+Nevertheless, unforeseen situations with respect to key members of SBG’s management, particularly Chairman and CEO of SBG and Group Representative Masayoshi Son, could impede the overall activities of SBG.